 That was quite refreshing.

-The bit on the earth’s motion through space isn’t terrible.There are cringe-worthy moments where the Christian-inanity shines through: God keeping the earth moving; circadian rhythms because God planned for us to rest at night, that wort o’ thing.
+The bit on the earth’s motion through space isn’t terrible.There are cringe-worthy moments where the Christian-inanity shines through: God keeping the earth moving; circadian rhythms because God planned for us to rest at night, that sort o’ thing.
 But it’s a relief to see the sun orbiting the earth in ACE-world.
 And good news for Pluto-lovers: it’s still a planet in ACE.

 According to the planetarium dude delivering the lecture that is Section Two, Venus has to do with our Lord’s glory (Revelation 22:16b).
 In ACE-world, everyone’s a fundamentalist Christian, including the public science-presenter peopleβ.